gilbertfrancois/msx-c-toolchain/README.md

 ​	You can build the docker image yourself very easily.
 Go to the `./docker` folder inside this project and run `docker_xbuild_all.sh`.

+​	Docker is in transition of making the CLI commands more consistent, but on some Linux distributions, the old CLI commands are still available only.
+E.g. if `docker compose` (v2 version) does not work, try `docker-compose`, the v1 version. [reference](https://stackoverflow.com/questions/66514436/difference-between-docker-compose-and-docker-compose)